Product Portfolio Management

 Managing a product portfolio involves a series of strategic steps and ongoing processes aimed at ensuring that the collection of products supports the overall business objectives and adapts to market changes.

-Here’s a look at the key activities involved:
+Here’s a look at the key activities completed by Product Portfolio Managers:

 - Conducting portfolio analysis: Regularly review the entire suite of products to assess their performance, market position, and strategic fit.
 This involves analyzing financial metrics, customer feedback, market trends, and competitive landscape.
 Tools like the BCG matrix or GE-McKinsey matrix can help categorize and prioritize products based on their market growth and relative market share.